-Return to a factor 🦯 Return to scale It applies to the short-run production function.
-It is concerned with the long-run production func- tion.
+Return to a factor Return to scale It is concerned with the long-run production function.

 Only variable factor of production is changed while all other factors are kept constant.

 All the factors are changed simultaneously and in the same proportion.

+4. Explain Price Ceiling with the help of a diagram.
+[4]

-3. (i) Price ceiling signifies that price which a seller can change at the maximum due to government intervention.
+Ans. (i) Price ceiling signifies that price which a seller can change at the maximum due to government intervention.
 It is the situation when the government imposes upper limit on the price of a good.
 In following diagram, price ceiling is shown at price OP1

-- 5. (i) Under perfect competition, only normal profits prevail in the long run because of freedom of entry and exit of the firms in the market.
+- 5. (i) Under Perfect Competition, a firm will enjoy normal profit in the long run even if it enjoys supernormal profit in the short run.
+Explain. - (ii) What is meant by break-even point?
+Draw a well labelled diagram to show the break-even point.
+[2] - (i) Explain the short run equilibrium of a firm facing losses under Perfect Competition.
+[4] - Ans. (i) Under perfect competition, only normal profits prevail in the long run because of freedom of entry and exit of the firms in the market.
 If firm earn supernormal profit in short run, more firms will enter the market, which causes the supply curve to shift to the right, which will cause prices to fall until economic profits are normal. - (ii) The break-even point refers to the stage at which total cost and total revenue of a firm are equal.
 At break-even point at an enterprise earns only normal profit.
 Break-even Point is amount of total revenue which is equal to total expenses.